 As someone who often appreciates a good pampering treat, I’ve always enjoyed adding a sheet mask as an extra step in my usual skincare routine.

-In this article, I will be reviewing The Body Shop Vitamin E Quench Mask and will give my evaluation on what this mask did for me and is it worth your time?
+In this article, I will be reviewing The Body Shop Vitamin E Quench Mask and I will give you my evaluation on what this mask did for me (and is it worth your time?).

 I was on a casual day out and about, checking out the stores in a large shopping centre and walked into The Body Shop as per usual whenever I see their shop.

 I immediately noticed the sheet masks and threw myself into reading the ingredients when an enthusiastic salesgirl approached me and excitingly said that they have just received the masks earlier that week.

 As I was reading the ingredients of the few different masks she went on explaining how their masks were made with a cellulose fibre derived from renewably sourced wood pulp that is 100% biodegradable in compost.